pymae/pymae.github.io/index.md

 ## Sample Chapter
-Take a test drive of this book by previewing the first third of Chapter 5, Modeling a 2-body orbit in two and three dimensions [here](https://pymae.github.io/sample.html).
+Take a test drive of this book by previewing some of Chapter 5, Modeling a 2-body orbit in two and three dimensions [here](https://pymae.github.io/sample.html).